Landcruiser87/pyonrpi/rp4.md

 ![Fill out configs](/data/images/rpi_imager_2.png)

 As a backup for the above config.
-If, after the first boot, the Pi is not accessible via SSH (e.g., ssh my-pi@raspberrypi.local times out), the first troubleshooting step is to power down the Pi, mount the SD card on a computer, and manually add the empty ssh file to the root directory of the boot partition.
+If, after the first boot, the Pi is not accessible via SSH (e.g., ssh username@raspberrypi.local times out), the first troubleshooting step is to power down the Pi, mount the SD card on a computer, and manually add the empty ssh file to the root directory of the boot partition.
 This manual override often resolves the connection failure.

 ### Module 1.3: First Boot and System Hardening